 I’m sure every heart was beating like a hummingbird’s when we heard the truth told.
 Jon, of course, does NOT take the news well.
 From what I could read on his face, he feels confused, betrayed (by Ned who he thinks lied to him all his life), shocked and a plethora of other emotions I can’t list because it would take too long lol.
 Not to mention, the reality that he’s been banging his aunt for the past few months, Yup.
 Wonder if the citadel has any free counseling sessions for newly realized unintended incestuous kings?
 That’s gotta be a thing, right?
 Sidebar, Kudos’ to Kit Harington and his drama school for coaching him in the art of angsty expressions.
 Never let us down.

 Further north we get a more welcome reveal, Tormund Giantsbane didn’t die in the great wall melt of 2017.
 He lives!
 Ayeeeee!!!
-Of course, the show kind of gave that away in its, but if you weren’t aware, now you are.
+Of course, the show kind of gave that away in its own trailer for Season 8, but if you weren’t aware, now you are.
 Tormund is at the Last Hearth (home to House Umber, a family of the north pledged to House Stark) with Beric “Just Pause While I Pull Out My Fire Stick” Dondarrion.
 They find the last remaining members of the Night’s Watch, including Eddison Tollett (kudos to this man for holding on to life since season one, real MVP), who reveal that the Night King has was here and left his business card.

 What’s that?
 A child glued to the wall surrounded by crop circle limb pieces?
 Perhaps a post-it note would’ve sufficed?
 Unfortunately, we saw this coming the minute Sansa sent him to gather his comrades and return to Winterfell.
 Yes, the wall boy is Ned Umber, but instead of being able to accomplish what was requested of him, he got turned into a wight (that was a nice jump scare) and pinned up in the world’s most pitiful Catherine wheel.
 They light him on fire (because no point in being sentimental when you’re part of the undead squad now) and get some much-needed warmth before carrying on.